What keeps us in the comfort zone

 We’re afraid of being the bad guy; of standing out; of being ridiculed; of being rejected; of being unpopular; of being stupid; of losing control; of failing; of feedback; of getting fired.

 And so instead of taking that chance and having a go, we cruise along in survival mode.
-We let others decide for us.
-We avoid new experiences.
-We don’t take risks.
-We settle for second best.
-We stop standing up for what we believe in.
+We let others decide for us, we avoid new experiences, we don’t take risks, we settle for second best, we stop standing up for what we believe in.
 We give up our dreams.

 I’m not suggesting that you can conquer or overcome you fears, because you can’t.
 You’ll never conquer fear because it’s literally hardwired into your ‘reptilian brain’.
 But I can offer you some ways in which you can live with your fears, take action, and start thriving.

 First of all, you need to know that the way to “defeat” fear is by facing it and taking it head on.
-If you try to hide your fears by pretending they don’t exist, and walk around wearing a “fake confidence” mask, you will be more filled with fear than ever – it’s just a house of cards waiting to collapse.
+If you try to hide your fears by pretending they don’t exist, and walk around wearing a “fake confidence” mask, you will be filled with more fear than ever – it’s just a house of cards waiting to collapse.
 Instead if you own and admit to your fears the ‘power’ they have over you will start to dissipate, and you will grow stronger.

 Second, start taking baby steps that move you out of your comfort zone, and slowly but surely begin to ‘neutralise’ your fears.
 Here are three everyday steps you can take:

 - Stop procrastinating, and act.
 Procrastination promotes fear.
 When you’re afraid, thinking is your enemy.
 Back yourself, just do what you think is best, and do it quickly.

 - If you’re in a situation where you’re not sure what to do, and you’re afraid of stuffing things up, just act like you know what to do.
 To think confidently, act confidently.
 Just do it!